Links

 Craig Newmark Philanthropies is a foundation established by Craig Newmark, the founder of the online marketplace, Craigslist.

-In 2016, Newmark established Craig Newmark Philanthropies with the purpose of supporting and promoting individuals and grassroots organizations that are making significant contributions in various priority areas.
+In 2016, Newmark established Craig Newmark Philanthropies with the purpose of supporting and promoting individuals and grassroots organisations that are making significant contributions in various priority areas.

 The core of Newmark's philanthropic work is strengthening American democracy by supporting the values of fairness, opportunity, and respect.